and Kid's race

 Damascus Regional Park

-We like to think that while there are a billion races out there, our Damascus Freedom 5K/10K feels like none of them.
+We like to think that while there are a billion races out there, our Damascus Freedom 5K feels like none of them.
 Come on out and see for yourself.

-Three races: Damascus Freedom 5K/10K races + Kid's Quarter Mile FREEdom Fun Run.
-Participation in the Kid's Quarter Mile FREEdom Fun Run is entirely free.
+Two races: Damascus Freedom 5K races + Kid's Quarter Mile FREEdom Fun Run.
+Participation in the Kid's Quarter Mile FREEdom Fun Run and all kid's activities are entirely free.

 However this is MUCH more than just a race.
 There's something for everyone (especially the kids!)